KevinVitale/Frinkiac/README.md

 ### Playground

-The workspace file also includes a playground which demostrates `FrinkiacSearchController`.
+The workspace file also includes a playground which demostrates `FrameSearchController`.

 <img align="center" src="./Supplements/playground.png"/>